Pinnacle Home Inspection serves the following areas:

 There are several important details that the owner's and/or their representatives need to be aware of for the inspection to get started properly.
 They include the following:

 WHAT MAKES PINNACLE'S INSPECTION REPORT UNIQUE AND WHEN Will I RECEIVE IT?

 Pinnacle's software was developed from the ground up in order to present clients with a compact, user friendly report.
 Providing a detailed, easily read inspection report was paramount in the design process.
 A typical report will be 12-15 pages long and divided into 3 sections.
 The first section contains a cover page, a brief letter, followed by 4 pages containing the 84 inspected categories.
-The second part, the "Report Summary", is often 1-3 pages long.
+The second part, the "Report Summary", is often 2-5 pages long.
 This part of the report itemizes and presents the issues in a very descriptive summary form.
-Each issue listed in the summary receives a photo and a numeric rating, scaling each issue from 0 - (not a concern) up to S - (immediate concern).
+Each issue listed in the summary receives a photo and a numeric rating, scaling each issue from 0 - (not a concern) up to 3 - (high concern).
+Another rating of S - (immediate concern) will draw your attention to safety issues.
 The final section contains FYI Photos describe a location, verify function, or proof an area had been inspected.
 The report will be emailed by the end of the day.